Mohammed-wsabi/b00401062.github.io/Medicine/Endocrine System & Endocrinology.md

 ## Whipple Triad of Insulinoma

 - Symptoms of hypoglycemia
-- Low level of plasma glucose
+- Fasting hypoglycemia :: < 50 mg/dl
-- Relief of symptoms under glucose
+- Relief of symptoms on IV glucose

 ## Mechanisms of Action of Medications Targeting Growth Hormones